informatics-lab/aws_gpu_setup/README.md

 This terraform script creates a p2.xlarge instance in AWS and allows you to connect to a Jupyter notebook running on the server.
 I've tried to make it generic but I've only tested on our own AWS setup so may need some tweaking.
 Improvements welcome :)

-I used the details from fast.ai's [course](http://course.fast.ai/lessons/aws.html) and [github](https://github.com/fastai/courses/tree/master/setup)
+You can choose either the [fast.ai AMI](http://fast.ai) or the [AWS Ubuntu deep learning AMI](https://aws.amazon.com/marketplace/pp/B06VSPXKDX)

-You may need to contact Amazon to get authorisation to run p2 instances, see the fast.ai setup instructions for more details.
+You may need to contact Amazon to get authorisation to run p2 instances, see the [fast.ai setup instructions](http://course.fast.ai/lessons/aws.html) for more details.

 ## Dependencies